CloudCannon/documentation/collections/_drafts/integrity-attributes-and-more-spam-validations.md

 **Features:**

-* Added support to Integrity attribute for compressed assets
+* Compressor now properly handles integrity attributes
-* Added secondary spam validation on forms submissions when reCaptcha enabled&nbsp;
+* Added secondary spam validation on forms submissions with reCaptcha enabled&nbsp;
 * Added test domain details to domain settings page

 **Fixes:**

-* Fixed issue allowing user to change its own permission within a team
+* Fixed issue allowing a user to change their own permission within a team
-* Fixed issue asking for a array structure type when cloning an array structure
-* Fixed issue adding inline array structure not using the modal selection
+* Fixed issues with adding/cloning array structures using modals
 * Fixed issue creating a site from forked templates
-* Fixed missing option to copy output URL from images
+* Re-added missing option to copy output URL from images
 * Fixed upload of files with special characters
 * Fixed issue incorrectly adding front matter delimiters to .yml files on the source editor
 * Fixed missing access to Inbox forms